Beyond Content Relevance: Evaluating Instruction Following in Retrieval Models: InfoSearch: Construction and Evaluation

 \subsection{Construction Process}

-The primary objective of developing \emph{\textbf{InfoSearch}} is to establish a linkage between queries and diverse instructions, ensuring that the corresponding target documents are aligned to each specific instruction.
-As shown in Figure \ref{figure:construction}, to achieve this, we specifically gather Question-Answer (Q-A) pairs corresponding to each dimension and expand the set of target documents by incorporating relevant content retrieved from web pages.
-The specific steps for constructing the framework are as follows:
+The primary objective of developing \emph{\textbf{InfoSearch}} is to bridge queries with diverse instructions, ensuring precise alignment between instructions and their corresponding target documents.
+We achieve this by collecting Question-Answer (Q-A) pairs for each dimension and expanding the target document pool through web-retrieved content.
+Figure \ref{figure:construction} outlines the 7-step construction process.
+Data sources, methodological details (e.g., GPT-4 prompts), implementation challenges and dataset statistics are provided in Appendix \ref{datasets details}.